Paradise by the Live Tank Light

 The book follows the day of Manny, the Lobster’s devoted manager.
 From his morning arrival to shutting down the joint one final time.
 Manny’s ex-girlfriend, whom he still pines for, is a waitress there.
 He employs druggies and single-moms and ne’er-do-wells.
 And he loves them all… but not as much as he loves his Red Lobster.

 He caresses the worn marlin above the entrance.
 He has feelings for the doddering lobsters in the live tank.
 He treats imbecilic customers with kindness – even though the restaurant would be closed forever tomorrow.
 His devotion to his job is somewhat pathological and is the only thing that detracts from the book.
 He cares that two old ladies steal sugar.
 He cares that the bus full of intestinally ill Chinese people have a pleasant vomit and diarrhea experience in clean bathrooms.
 He is sure to replace a bulb at a booth that won’t be used during a blizzard.
 On and on.

 And he wonders why the women in his life never seem to fully invest in him?

 Even so, Night at the Lobster is an excellent book.
-While we never get invested in the characters or really care about their fates, O’Nan draws us into the world of a closing crappy chain restaurant in a crappy mall on a crappy day in central Connecticut.
+While we never get involved in the characters or really care about their fates, O’Nan draws us into the world of a closing chain restaurant in a crappy mall on a crappy day in central Connecticut.
 And somehow makes that setting rich and funny and interesting.